A Semi-supervised CART Model for Covariate Shift: Discussion

-For future research, significant opportunities exist to explore the domain adaptation challenge for non-adaptive splitting tree models, for example, with Bayesian Additive Regression Trees.
-Unlike adaptive models, which use optimization-based criteria to determine informative splits, BART faces difficulties in effectively transferring knowledge across domains with differing data distributions.
-Investigating how to incorporate sample weights with BART and exploring the integration of importance weights for tree-based models within the Bayesian framework would be valuable.
-It remains to be seen whether these weights should be included in the likelihood or prior components, presenting an exciting avenue for investigation.
-There is still an open question about tuning hyperparameters of tree models using cross-validation when using importance weight.
-This problem arises because the separate validation set from the source may not have the same covariate distribution as the target set.
+For future research, investigating semi-supervised learning scenarios, where only a small subset of samples is labeled while the majority remains unlabeled, could prove valuable.
+A critical challenge is enhancing a model developed in the source domain to effectively utilize limited labeled data and abundant unlabeled data in the target domain.
+There are opportunities to explore domain adaptation in non-adaptive tree models, such as Bayesian Additive Regression Trees (BART).
+Unlike adaptive models that utilize optimization criteria for splits, it is challenging for BART to transfer knowledge across domains with varying data distributions.
+Integrating importance weighting into the Bayesian framework for tree-based models, particularly by moderating priors instead of the likelihood to adapt from a source to a target, presents an exciting avenue for exploration.
+There is still an open question of whether one should tune hyperparameters of tree models (e.g., using cross-validation) when using importance weighting.
+This problem arises because the C.V. sets from the source may not have the same covariate distribution as the target set.
 This manuscript used the default hyperparameters provided in R packages for all models.